 Pramiracetam or Piracetam

 The study in question observed the application of Piracetam or Pramistar (brand of Pramiracetam) on patients with “mild craniocerebral trauma.”
-Measures of improvement included: Disappearance of headache, dizziness, nausea, & amnesia.
-Both Piracetam & Pramistar demonstrated improvement on these measures.
+Measures of improvement included: Disappearance of headache, dizziness, nausea, and amnesia.
+Both Piracetam and Pramistar demonstrated improvement on these measures.

 However, Pramistar demonstrated more improvement than Piracetam, particularly in “restoration of orientation and feeling” and “in patients with amnesia.”

 Due to the similar actions of all racetams on the cholinergic brain pathways, one can argue that other racetams (e.g. Aniracetam, Oxiracetam, etc.) may help alleviate symptoms of concussion.
 However, I’m going to stick with the research: Piracetam and Pramiracetam, but mainly Pramiracetam helps brain reorientation.
 More on Racetams.

 Green Tea Extract

 Two compounds of interest here: L-Theanine and Epigallocatechin-3-Gallate (EGCG).
 Even, to a degree, caffeine may provide neuroprotective benefits, rounding out the bioactive phytochemistry of green tea.